astrospkc/One-Go/README.md

 ---

 ## 🧪 Demo & Feedback
-Want to try it out?
-Head to the demo section in the app or reach out to us.
+Want to try it out? demo is coming soon or reach out to us.
 Your feedback helps shape the future of One-Go.

 ---